AustenLamacraft/academic-kickstart/content/post/ml-stat-mech-1/index.md

 \label{eq:chain}
 $$

 which is sometimes called the [chain rule of probability](https://en.wikipedia.org/wiki/Chain_rule_(probability)).
 Although it's always possible *in principle* to express a joint probability like this, there's no guarantee it's easy to do or useful.
 One situation in which one may expect it to be a convenient description is when there is a natural order to the variables.
 For example, words or characters in text or any kind of time series.
-In this case the model may stil be useful if the conditional probabilities involve only a fixed number $p$ of the preceding variables, even as $N\to\infty$.
+In this case the model may still be useful if the conditional probabilities involve only a fixed number $p$ of the preceding variables, even as $N\to\infty$.
 Such models are called [autoregressive](https://en.wikipedia.org/wiki/Autoregressive_model), although a physicist may be tempted to call them *causal*.

 Sampling from a highly complex joint distribution $p(x_1,\ldots x_N)$ is generally difficult.
 One of the benefits of formulating a model as in $\eqref{eq:chain}$ is that producing samples is much easier.
 First you sample $x_1$ using $p(\cdot)$, then sample $x_2$ using $p(\cdot|x_1)$, and so on.
 You never have to sample more than one variable at once!